We unleash your business potential by maximize the business innovation.

 |---|---|---|

-| Calcium Hypophosphite (CaP) | Reduces smoke, improves flame retardancy, and eliminates toxicity concerns.
-Synergism with talc can reduce peak heat release rate by ~60% compared to ABS+Br+ATO. | Styrenic polymers (ABS, HIPS) |
+| Calcium Hypophosphite (CaP) | Reduces smoke, enhances flame retardancy, and eliminates toxicity concerns.
+Synergy with talc can reduce peak heat release rate by ~60% compared to ABS+Br+ATO. | Styrenic polymers (ABS, HIPS) |

-| Zinc Stannates | Non-hazardous, effective synergist that can replace ATO; delivers self-extinguishment and UL 94 V-0 rating in PVC. | PVC, other halogenated systems |
+| Zinc Stannates | Non-hazardous, effective synergist that can replace ATO; provides self-extinguishing properties and UL 94 V-0 rating in PVC. | PVC, other halogenated systems |

-| Phosphinate-based FRs | Halogen-free, effective fire protection through different chemical mechanism, maintaining performance.
-Exolit OP is a brand example. | Engineering plastics, adhesives |
+| Phosphinate-Based FRs | Halogen-free, provides effective fire protection via a different chemical mechanism while maintaining performance.
+Exolit OP is an example. | Engineering plastics, adhesives |

-| Tolsa's ADINS® | ATO-free and halogen-free synergist that enhances char formation, reduces smoke and heat release, and provides an anti-dripping effect. | PP, PA, rubber, fire-protective coatings |
+| ADINS Technology (Tolsa) | ATO- and halogen-free synergist that enhances charring, reduces smoke and heat release, and provides anti-dripping effect. | PP, PA, rubber, fire-protective coatings |

 Q1: What are the standard purity grades for antimony ingots?

-A: Common commercial grades are 99.65%, 99.85%, 99.90%, and high-purity 99.99% (metals basis).
-The grade dictates the maximum allowable impurities like lead (Pb), arsenic (As), and iron (Fe).
-Products are governed by standards like ASTM B237.
+Common commercial grades are 99.65%, 99.85%, 99.90%, and high-purity 99.99% (on a metal basis).
+The grade defines the maximum permissible impurities like lead (Pb), arsenic (As), and iron (Fe).
+Products are subject to standards such as ASTM B237.

 Q2: Is antimony considered a critical or conflict mineral?